-Anna Rice is highly sought-after as a composer, orchestrator and songwriter in the UK and Irish music industries.
+Anna Rice is highly sought-after as a composer and lyricist in the UK and Irish music industries.

 Musicians who have recorded and performed Anna's film scores, orchestrations and songs include Lang Lang, Joseph, Jam Hsiao, Coco Lee, the Hollywood Studio Symphony Orchestra, the BBC Scottish Symphony Orchestra, Kremerata Baltica, the Hallé, the Ulster Orchestra, the RTÉ National Symphony Orchestra, the RTÉ Concert Orchestra, the Irish Film Orchestra, and the City of Prague Philharmonic Orchestra.

-Her score to Graham Cantwell’s Anton was nominated for ‘Best Original Score’ in the 2009 IFTAs, and since then she has earned credits in Film/TV/Theatre which include the title music to Ian Hislop’s BBC series When Bankers Were Good and Ian Hislop’s Age of the Do-Gooders; the award-winning short 4 Queens (dir.
-Vittoria Colonna); feature documentary Tongan Ark (dir.
-Paul Janman); and the Abbey Theatre & National Theatre's inaugural collaborative production of Juno And The Paycock (dir.
+Her score to Graham Cantwell’s Anton was nominated for ‘Best Original Score’ in the 2009 IFTAs.
+Her other live action & documentary scores include the title music to Ian Hislop’s BBC series When Bankers Were Good and Ian Hislop’s Age of the Do-Gooders; the multi-award-winning 4 Queens (dir.
+Vittoria Colonna) and Tongan Ark (dir.
+Paul Janman).
+She scored the Abbey Theatre & National Theatre's inaugural collaborative production of Juno And The Paycock (dir.
 Howard Davies) starring Ciarán Hinds, Tom Vaughan-Lawlor and Sinéad Cusack.

-In 2008 she was one of 12 emerging composers worldwide selected for the ASCAP Film Scoring Workshop in Los Angeles (supported by IMRO, The Arts Council of Ireland and Screen Training Ireland), and is an alumna of the Royal College of Music, London (as winner of the Bill Whelan Music Bursary), The Irish World Academy of Music & Dance and Trinity College Dublin.
+Anna was one of 12 composers worldwide invited to the ASCAP Filmscoring Workshop in Los Angeles in 2008.
+She is an alumna of The Royal College of Music, London and Trinity College Dublin..